 If you're an active yoga practitioner, monitoring and optimizing your overall nutrition and blood sugar levels are both important.
 Low blood sugar can be dangerous if you're practicing yoga, and it can also lead to a headache after yoga which we are trying to avoid.

-One of the causes of mineral loss can be excessive perspiration.
-Be sure to take care of that body that is working so hard for you from the inside out!
+Excessive perspiration can cause mineral loss.
+Be sure to take care of your body, which is working so hard for you from the inside out!
 Always replenish and nourish your body after yoga.

 4. Practice patience & proper alignment in and out of class